shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 You have DisADV X on Mental Checks and Mental Saves.

-# Deafened
+# Deprived of [Sense]

-You are subjected to the following effects:
+You are deprived of [Sense], and are subjected to the relevant following effects:

+-   Hearing
     -   You can’t hear (see the Unheard section for more information).
     -   You have Resistance (Half) to Sonic damage.
+-   Sight
+    -   You can’t see (see the Unseen section for more information).
+    -   All terrain is considered Difficult Terrain for you unless you’re guided by another creature.
+-   Smell: You can’t smell.
+-   Taste: You can’t taste.
+-   Touch: You can’t feel touch.

 # Doomed X